rust-tw/book-tw/src/ch00-00-introduction.md

 Finally, some appendixes contain useful information about the language in a more reference-like format.
-Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, Appendix C covers derivable traits provided by the standard library, Appendix D covers some useful development tools, and Appendix E explains Rust editions.
+Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, Appendix C covers 可推導的特徵 provided by the standard library, Appendix D covers some useful development tools, and Appendix E explains Rust editions.